ProdatoAnalytics/jrs-rest-java-client/README.md

                 .delete();
 ```
 ## Getting attributes permissions
-Since `6.1` version of `JaspersoftReportServer` you can obtain attributes with permissions using additional parameter `setIncludePermissions()`:
+Since `6.1` version of `JasperReports Server` you can obtain attributes with permissions using additional parameter `setIncludePermissions()`:
 ```java

  HypermediaAttribute entity = session